-This kind of party is a simple one that you can throw during the last half hour of your workday.
-All you need is a banner, a few great snacks, and key team members willing to give a short talk to your entire crew.
+It can be a simple party during the last half hour of your workday — all you need is a banner, a few great snacks, and key team members willing to give a short talk to your entire crew.

 Here are some things you can include at your launch party:

-- Short motivational speech by key team members on the way that your new calendar will benefit everybody.
+- Short motivational speech by key team members on why your new calendar will benefit everybody.

 - Answer questions